Nerwyn/custom-card-features/README.md

 <img src="https://raw.githubusercontent.com/Nerwyn/custom-card-features/main/assets/slider_tile.png" width="600"/>

-Sliders are input range elements made to look similar to the sliders found in Home Assistant default card features, similar to those available for light brightness and temperature.
+Sliders are similar to the sliders found in Home Assistant default card features, like those available for light brightness and temperature.
 By default the slider will look like a normal tile light brightness or cover position slider, but you can change this to a few of other thumb styles using the `Thumb Type` appearance option.

 Sliders can track either the state or attribute of an entity, meaning that when that entity's state or attribute changes so will the slider to match.
 By default it will track the `state` of an entity.
 To change this, set `Attribute` to the name of the attribute you want the slider to track.
 In order to pass the the slider's value to an action, set the value in the action data to `{{ value | float }}`.